Manya1103/minor_project/README.md

-# 💰 PocketPilot - Your Smart Financial Copilot
+# 💰 PocketPilot - Your Smart Financial Co-Pilot

 > An intelligent, AI-powered MERN stack expense tracker that transforms how you manage your finances.